gofosu/kwaku-webpage/content/publication/experimentsafricanpolitics.md

 publication_types = ["6"]

 # Publication name and optional abbreviated version.
-publication = "*Under review*.
-Oxford Encyclopedia of African Politics; Nicholas Cheeseman (ed).
-Oxford University Press" publication_short = ""
+publication = "Oxford Research Encyclopedia of Politics." publication_short = "OREP"

 # Abstract and optional shortened version.
-abstract = "Political scientists are increasingly using randomized experiments to study African politics.
-Scholars have adopted experimental methods to overcome two central research challenges.
-First, to circumvent social desirability bias to measure the prevalence of sensitive topics such as ethnic bias, clientelism, corruption, and vote buying.
-Second, to estimate the causal effects of policies aimed at enhancing the quality of democracy or public service delivery.
-The chapter categorizes the key themes and presents findings of influential experimental work on African politics.
-It also highlights the potential limits and the ethical challenges that characterize the use of randomization methods in the field."
+abstract = "Political scientists are increasingly using experiments to study African politics.
+Experimental methods help scholars to overcome two central research challenges: potential bias in responses to survey questions (social desirability bias), and establishing the effect of X on Y (causality).
+Regarding survey response bias, experimental methods have been used to study sensitive topics such as ethnic favoritism, clientelism, corruption, and vote buying.
+In terms of causality, experiments have helped to estimate the effects of programs aimed at enhancing the quality of democracy or public service delivery.
+Identifying the causes of the political behavior is critical to understanding the “nuts and bolts” of African politics.
+For policymakers, knowledge of what works to promote democratic accountability ensures the efficient allocation of scarce resources."

 abstract_short = ""